NexPlayer/NexPlayer_Unity_Plugin/README.md

 #### 4) Configuration steps

 Graphics APIs:
-- Manually, select the compatible graphics APIs manually in "Player Settings" section of Unity for each platform.
+- Manually, select the compatible graphics APIs manually in the "Player Settings" section of Unity for each platform.
-- Automatically, if the helper component NexEditorHelper.cs is attached to any GameObject.
-It will include a graphics UI to auto detect any conflict regarding the graphics API, and it will promptly solve it.
+- If the helper component NexEditorHelper.cs is attached to any GameObject, it will include a graphics UI to auto detect any conflict regarding the graphics API, and it will promptly solve it.

 Android platform:
-- To allow any remote video select the "Require" value for "Internet Access" option in the Unity player settings.
+- To allow any remote video, select the "Require" value for "Internet Access" option in the Unity player settings.
 - Set "Write Permision" to External (SDcard)

 iOS platform:
-- To view HTTP videos enable "Allow downloads over HTTP" option.
+- To view HTTP videos, enable "Allow downloads over HTTP" option.

-A quick and easy way to enable these settings is using the helper component (NexEditorHelper.cs).
+A quick and easy way to enable these settings is by using the helper component (NexEditorHelper.cs).

 [Virtual Reality](https://en.wikipedia.org/wiki/Virtual_reality) mode:
 - Go to "Player Settings" --> "Other Settings" and select the desired VR mode (depends on the Unity version used).
-If "Oculus" is selected, remember to [generate the OSIG file](https://developer.oculus.com/osig/) for the device and add it into 'Assets/Plugins/Android/Assets'.
+If "Oculus" is selected, remember to [generate the OSIG file](https://developer.oculus.com/osig/) for the device and add it into the 'Assets/Plugins/Android/Assets'.

 ![VR mode](resources/vr_oculus.png)